xcp-ng/xcp-ng-org/docs/storage/storage.md

 Alternatively, you can decide to use a disk without 2TiB limitation, thanks to RAW format.
 However, the price to pay is to lose all VHD features.

-To create a large VDI on a file based SR, it's trivial, for example:
+To create a large VDI on a file based <abbr title="Storage Repository">SR</abbr>, it's trivial, for example:

 ```
 xe vdi-create type=user sm-config:type=raw virtual-size=5TiB sr-uuid=<SR_UUID> name-label=test